Make your own blog

 O. External USB Connections - This is where you will plug in external USB connections for your case or USB bracket.

-CMOS battery - This is the motherboard's battery.
+P. CMOS battery - This is the motherboard's battery.
 This is used to allow the CMOS to keep its settings.

 Northbridge